JaneliaSciComp/zarrcade/README.md

 ## Production Deployment

-Using an Nginx reverse proxy server is usually preferred for production deployments.
-You can run both Nginx and Uvicorn using the [Docker Compose](https://docs.docker.com/compose/) configuration in the `./docker` folder.
-Make sure you have this installed on your system before proceeding.
+Using an [Nginx](https://nginx.org) reverse proxy server is usually preferred for production deployments.
+You can run Nginx and Uvicorn using the [Docker Compose](https://docs.docker.com/compose/) configuration in the `./docker` folder.
+Make sure you have [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/) installed on your system before proceeding.

 First, create a `.env` file in the `./docker` folder.
 You can copy the template like this: